 Prior to her legal professional career, Rupa served as a law clerk for the Honorable Julia Smith Gibbons, then of the United States District Court for the Western District of Tennessee and now of the United States Court of Appeals for the Sixth Circuit.
 Rupa graduated from Harvard Law School and has a Master’s degree in international relations from the Fletcher School of Law and Diplomacy at Tufts University.
 Her undergraduate degree is from Tulane University in her hometown of New Orleans.

-For information on Rupa Bhattacharyya, please visit About the Victim Compensation Fund.
+For information on Rupa Bhattacharyya, please visit About the Special Master.